WOLFRAM LANGUAGE TUTORIAL

 |name[x, y, …]|

-The conventional correspondence in Mathematica between operator names and function names.
+The conventional correspondence in the Wolfram Language between operator names and function names.

-You should realize that even though the functions CirclePlus and CircleTimes do not have built-in evaluation rules, the operators and do have built-in precedences.
-"Operator Input Forms" lists all the operators recognized by Mathematica, in order of their precedence.
+You should realize that even though the functions CirclePlus and CircleTimes do not have built‐in evaluation rules, the operators and do have built‐in precedences.
+"Operator Input Forms" lists all the operators recognized by the Wolfram Language, in order of their precedence.

 Some two‐dimensional forms without built‐in meanings.